openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

 * Fail-back host volumes.

+* Retype a replicated volume.

-* Create, delete, update, snapshot, and clone consistency groups.
+* Create, delete, update, snapshot, and clone generic volume groups.

-* Create and delete consistency group snapshots.
+* Create and delete generic volume group snapshots.

-* Create a consistency group from a consistency group snapshot or another group.
+* Create a generic volume group from a group snapshot or another group.

+* Volume Compression.

 Volume type support for both HPE 3PAR drivers includes the ability to set the following capabilities in the OpenStack Block Storage API